 Considering the teleprompter is designed to hang off the end of your camera lens (in DSLR/Mirrorless setup), it’s not surprising the holder is limited as far as the size of the tablet it can hold.
 Obviously, you don’t want a heavyweight hanging off the end of your lens.
 You’re limited to tablets measuring up to 7.9 x 5.3 inches.

 Of course, you’ll need a teleprompter app on that smartphone or tablet.
 Desview provides a QR code in the instruction manual to download the free teleprompter they recommend.
 Unfortunately, when I tried to use the QR I was taken to an error page.
-Fortunately, you can search for BestView Teleprompter on Apple’s App Store or on GooglePlay.
+Fortunately, you can search for BestView Teleprompter on Apple’s App StoreOpens in a new tab. or on GooglePlayOpens in a new tab..

 The teleprompter app is quite simple, but it does work with the Bluetooth remote control supplied in the T2 kit.
 Whether you stick with this app or switch to something more advanced is up to you.
 Personally, there are other free and paid-for teleprompter apps that I prefer.